Verizon Is Having a Massive Outage Right Now

 Yesterday’s Wordle answer

 Yesterday’s Wordle was easier.
-The hint was "not narrow” and the answer contained four common letters and one fairly common letter.
+The hint was "this is an essential organ” and the answer contained four common letters and one fairly common letter.

 A primer on Wordle basics